Q&A on UWCSEA admissions

 - transferring between campuses interrupts the individualised nature of each student's experience of the learning programme; research shows that a consistent experience founded on our wellbeing and learning principles underpins each student's success

-For clarity, while a student is enrolled at one campus, they may not apply to the other campus for a future school year while still enrolled.
-However, those reapplying after withdrawing from the College and spending a period attending another school are able to apply to either campus when making an application to re-enrol at the College.
+While a student is enrolled at one campus, they may not apply to the other campus for a future school year while still enrolled.
+Campus transfers are considered in exceptional circumstances only, as detailed in Clause 4.9 of our Standard Terms and Conditions.
+Those reapplying after withdrawing from the College and spending a period attending another school are able to apply to either campus when making an application to re-enrol at the College.

 Is UWCSEA a selective school?